 See below for the full chat transcript

-Each Wednesday night at 7:30 p.m.
-ET, The Teacher's College Reading and Writing Project hosts a Twitter chat using the hashtag #TCRWP.
-Join @mcmounteer and @jendesutter to chat about ways to support English language learners in reading and writing workshop tomorrow evening.
+Each Wednesday night at 7:30 p.m. eastern, The Teacher's College Reading and Writing Project hosts a Twitter chat using the hashtag #TCRWP.
+Join @sfrazinTCRWP tomorrow evening to chat about getting ready for summer reading.

 ♦ ♦ ♦ ♦